cloudify-cosmo/docs.getcloudify.org/content/plugins/fabric.md

 The plugin provides an agent-less method for running operations on destination hosts.
 The source code for this plugin can be found at [github]({{< field "repo_link" >}}).

+In order to download the latest Fabric Plugis please refer to the download [page](http://getcloudify.org/downloads/plugin-packages.html#fabric)

 # Plugin Requirements: